tasxatzial/search-engine-trec-fair-ranking-19/results/README.md

 # Results

-Here you'll find various files related to the creation and evaluation of the index.
+Files related to the creation and evaluation of the index.

 * [stemming](stemming/): Stemming was enabled during index creation & evaluation.
 * [no_stemming](no_stemming/): Stemming was disabled during index creation & evaluation.